Better than the puck

 OHL

-What was the Arena Like?
+What Was the Arena Like?

 A score of years ago, a group of Ottawa businessmen had a plot of land out in the sticks and an idea - to attract an NHL team and build an arena on their land as the anchor of a commercial development.
 Much to everyone's surprise, not least the developers themselves, the NHL went along with the plan.
-The eventual result was the reborn Ottawa Senators and Scotiabank Place, a pinkish, massive arena that to this day exists on the fringe between urban development on one side and pine forest, gneiss and muskeg on the other, all the way to Winnipeg.
+The eventual result was the reborn Ottawa Senators and the Canadian Tire Centre, a pinkish, massive arena that to this day exists on the fringe between urban development on one side and pine forest, gneiss and muskeg on the other, all the way to Winnipeg.
 The Senators have become respectable since the early years, but their arena in many ways belongs to another era; a time when arenas were built in the suburbs, as far as possible from civilization so as not to disturb the neighbours.

 Inside, the old-fashioned feeling continues.
 SBP is missing a lot of the frills of many new NHL buildings; bare concrete walls abound in the twin concourse, three-level design, and the scoreclock is among the league's most ancient.
 Yet the spartan nature of Scotiabank Place is part of its charm.
 Views are all excellent, the atmosphere is good, and the building is well thought-out and easy to navigate.